The Appeals Process

 - ensures that decision letters are sent within five school days of the hearing wherever possible.

-Admission authorities must ensure that appeals lodged by the appropriate deadlines are heard within the following timescales:
+Admission authorities must ensure that appeals submitted by the deadlines are heard:

-- for applications made in the normal admissions round, appeals must be heard within 40 school days of the deadline for lodging appeals;
+- within 40 school days of the deadline for lodging appeals in the normal admission round;

-- for applications for in-year admissions, appeals must be heard within 30 school days of the appeal being lodged.
+- within 30 school days of the appeal being lodged for in-year applications.

 Any appeals submitted after the appropriate deadline must still be heard.

-The timetable for appeals can be found in the Co-ordinated Schemes using the 'Applying for a school place' link on the School Admissions web pages for the relevant year.
+The timetable for appeals can be found in the Co-ordinated Schemes.
+To see the Schemes use the 'Applying for a school place' link on the School Admissions web pages for the relevant year.

 Where to get help